 The older version of Microsoft Outlook used to offer an inbuilt backup feature”Outlook Add-in: Personal Folders Backup.”
-This feature no more available for new versions including Outlook 2016, 2013 and 2010.
+This feature is no more available for newer versions of Outlook.
 In this post, I am sharing how you can automatically backup Microsoft Outlook PST Data File.
-It is possible through an open source, third-party plugin OutlookBackupAddin.
+It is possible through an open-source, third-party plugin OutlookBackupAddin.

-This plugin can take backup at regular intervals, and save it to user selected destination directory.
-It works when outlook is closed, and checks for the last backup date and triggers the copy process if necessary.
+This plugin can take a backup at regular intervals, and save it to the user-selected destination directory.
+It works when Outlook is closed, checks for the last backup date and triggers the copy process if necessary.
 Just before you do this, make sure to read on how you can make the files compact.

 Automatically Backup Outlook PST Data File

 Just before we start, Outlook can store data in two types of files– PST and OST files.
 While both formats can save emails, calendars, and contacts, OST is created when using IMAP or Exchange protocol, and PST is created when configuring a POP3 account.